ibmresilient/resilient-community-apps/fn_xforce/README.md

 | 1.0.1 | 09/2020 | App Host support added and proxy support added |
 | 1.0.0 | 12/2018 | Initial Release |

+### 1.1.0 Changes
+In v1.1, the existing rules and workflows have been replaced with playbooks.
+This change is made to support the ongoing, newer capabilities of playbooks.
+Each playbook has the same functionality as the previous, corresponding rule/workflow.

+If upgrading from a previous release, you'll noticed that the previous release's rules/workflows remain in place.
+Both sets of rules and playbooks are active.
+For manual actions, playbooks will have the same name as it's corresponding rule, but with "(PB)" added at the end.
+For automatic actions, the playbooks will be disabled by default.

+You can continue to use the rules/workflows.
+But migrating to playbooks will provide greater functionality along with future app enhancements and bug fixes.

 ---

 ## Overview